 - 49. The Petitioners, without giving up hope, approached the leaders of the various political parties, Cabinet Ministers, Chairman of the Parliamentary Committee for Law and Justice, requesting them/the government to file a review of the NJAC case.
 The Petitioners were promptly assured but the promises remain unfulfilled. - 50.
 Petitioner No. 1 addressed a letter to the Prime Minister as well the Members of Parliament and the leaders of the various political parties, requesting the Government to file a review.
 Since the Petitioner did not receive any response from the Prime Minister's Office, the Petitioner addressed a letter dated 29.04.2018 to the Prime Minister in a telegraphic language.
 A true copy of the Telegraphic Letter for the Attention of PM issued by the National Lawyers Campaign for Judicial Transparency and Reforms dated 29.04.2018 is annexed herewith and marked as ANNEXURE P-2 (PAGES 53 TO 56).
-A true copy of the Letter dated 31.08.2018 submitted by the National Lawyer' Campaign, Mumbai, Maharashtra is annexed herewith and marked as ANNEXURE P-3 (PAGES 57 TO 58).
 The Petitioner did not receive any response to the said letter.
 He addressed yet another letter dated 05.09.2020.
-A true copy of the Letter dated 05.09.2020 issued by the National Lawyers Campaign for Judicial Transparency and Reforms is annexed herewith and marked as ANNEXURE P-4 (PAGES 59 TO 64).
-Though the Petitioner did not receive any response from the Prime Minister's Office, he received innumerable responses from Members of Parliament cutting across political parties, all appreciating the Petitioner's efforts and extending their support.
+A true copy of the Letter dated 05.09.2020 issued by the National Lawyers Campaign for Judicial Transparency and Reforms is annexed herewith and marked as ANNEXURE P-3 (PAGES 57 TO 62).
+Though the Petitioner did not receive any response from the Prime Minister's Office, he received innumerable responses from Members of

+Parliament cutting across political parties, all appreciating the Petitioner's efforts and extending their support.